How does a stroke affect eating and nutrition?

 - Choose foods with moderate amounts of salt (sodium).

-- If you drink alcoholic beverages, consult your physician and do so in moderation.
+- If you drink beverages containing alcohol, consult your physician and do so in moderation.

 Practical tips for getting started on a healthier diet and lifestyle: